albar965/littlenavmap-manual/src/en/CUSTOMIZE.rst

-To change an icon download them from the GitHub source repository `Icon Resources <https://github.com/albar965/littlenavmap/tree/release/2.8/resources/icons>`__ or extract the included file ``customize/icons.zip`` in the installation folder.
+To change an icon download them from the GitHub source repository `Icon Resources <https://github.com/albar965/littlenavmap/tree/release/2.8/resources/icons>`__ or extract the included file ``customize/icons.zip`` in the installation directory.

 Modify the icon and save it into the settings directory ``C:\Users\YOURUSERNAME\AppData\Roaming\ABarthel``. *Little Navmap* will